Redefining Men’s Ministry

 Confession is not exposure for punishment, but restoration to truth and relationship—a return to the healing presence of God mediated through His people.

-The knxshn project build confession into its formative rhythms by cultivating environments where being known is safe and expected:
+The knxshn project builds confession into its formative rhythms by cultivating environments where being known is safe and expected:

 • Regular digital and in-person spaces to tell the truth, interrupting isolation before it hardens.